 10 | You Are Not Paying Taxes

 Free tours work on a tips basis.
 In the Netherlands there are no taxes on tips.
 Free tours often cause hindrance and nuisance for locals.
 Public space that gets disrupted by these free tours.

 - Join our activities in Amsterdam.
 We do not offer free walking tours because of all the above points.
 Free tours have a negative impact on Amsterdam and other cities in the world.

 - Choose a company, like us, that respects the local etiquette.
 We were the first company to sign the covenant/agreement with the local government and residents to improve the city centre by following certain measures.

 - Pick a organisation, like us, who has Dutch tour guides.
 The main advantage is that they were born and raised in the Netherlands, therefore have the best understanding of the Dutch culture and they all speak perfectly English – which is mandatory on primary schools, high schools and universities.

-- Take tour guides, like ours, who have a license from the City of Amsterdam.
+- Take tour guides, like ours, who have a license and permit from the City of Amsterdam.

 - If you purchase a service like a guided tour, you have more customer rights.

 - If you are dissatisfied about a paid tour, you can always make a complaint, request a refund and possibly share your experience on review sites like TripAdvisor.